 The world reserves of nickel resources are very rich.
 According to 2015 data from the US Geological Survey, global nickel reserves are 81 million tons, of which 19 million tons are in Australia, 12 million tons are in New Caledonia, 9.1 million tons are in Brazil, 7.9 million tons are in Russia, and 5.5 million tons are in Cuba.

-In the distribution of nickel ore resources in the world, laterite nickel ore accounts for about 55%, sulfide-type nickel ore accounts for 28%, and nickel in submarine iron-manganese nodules accounts for 17%.
+In the distribution of nickel ore resources in the world, laterite nickel ore accounts for about 55%, sulfide-type nickel ore 28%, and nickel in submarine iron-manganese nodules 17%.

 Nickel has good plasticity, corrosion resistance, and magnetic properties, so it is mainly used in steel, nickel-based alloys, electroplating, and batteries.